matteomalucchi/HiggsToFourLeptons-8tev/README.md

 </table>

-## How to run this

-### Run the analysis
+## Run the whole analysis
-The complete analysis can be performed the first time by simply running
+The complete analysis can be performed the first time by running

 >       python run_analysis.py -d

-which also downloads the locally the input datasets.
+which also downloads locally the input datasets.
 Some general purpose functions to set up the analysis are defined in the `set_up.py` file.